chloewildman/wedding-app/README.md

 ### Module 4

+This assignment informed my use of TypeScript, though since I adapted existing JavaScript code I had already written into TypeScript, it does not closely mirror my assignment.

 ### Module 5 & 6

 I used React on the Itinerary page in a similar way to what I did for the Module 5 homework.
 I actually started using React Routing in my final project before completing the Module 6 homework, so I suppose Module 6 was inspired through my final project rather than the other way around!